nortikin/sverchok/docs/nodes/analyzer/wave_paint.rst

   number of steps which should be taken from initially selected faces (vertices), to take to this face (vertex), starting from 1 for initially selected faces.
 In other words, this is the number of the wave front.
-This output will contain 0 for obstacle faces / vertices.
+This output will contain 0 for obstacle faces / vertices and -1 if faces / vertices are unreachable from selected elements.
 - **WaveDistance**.
 For each face (or vertex) of the mesh, this contains the length of the shortest path from initially selected faces (vertices) to this face (vertex).
 The path is considered to be consisting of single steps from